invoiceninja/invoiceninja/README.md

 ### We're on Slack, join us at [slack.invoiceninja.com](http://slack.invoiceninja.com)

 All Pro and Enterprise features from the hosted app are included in the open-source code.
-We offer a $30 per year white-label license to remove our branding for personal use.
+We offer a $30 per year white-label license to remove the Invoice Ninja branding from client facing parts of the app.

 The self-host zip includes all third party libraries whereas downloading the code from GitHub requires using Composer to install the dependencies.